-The Olivine Pools Maui are some beautiful tidepools on Maui's northwestern coast.
+The Olivine Pools Maui are some beautiful tidepools on West Maui's northwestern coast.
 The natural pool here created by the ocean crashing into the shore showcase some of Maui's more beautiful traits, but also exhibit some of her dangers as well.
 While these natural tide pools are a sight to behold, a rogue wave can sweep up the unsuspecting person if they aren't using common sense.
 Also, there is no sandy beach here, so don't expect a leisurely day on the sand.
 The rugged coastline and jagged lava rock here are the perfect examples of another side of West Maui, opposite from the luxurious and leisurely face you think of when staying at Maui's catering resorts.

 3.5 out of 5 Coconuts!